Weston Pass History

-Around that same time the Denver, South Park and Pacific and the Colorado Midland Railroad also came through Buena Vista via Trout Creek Pass and the Arkansas River also eliminating the need for Weston Pass.
+- Around that same time the Denver, South Park and Pacific and the Colorado Midland Railroad also came through Buena Vista via Trout Creek Pass and the Arkansas River also eliminating the need for Weston Pass.

-Many years later, the road was graded suitable for automobile travel, however, during the last decade, the Lake County (West) side has been allowed to deteriorate.
+- Many years later, the road was graded suitable for automobile travel, however, during the last decade, the Lake County (West) side has been allowed to deteriorate.

-When going from the Arkansas River drainage to South Park, travel over Weston Pass is a nice change from the paved roads.
+- When going from the Arkansas River drainage to South Park, travel over Weston Pass is a nice change from the paved roads.

 Because Leadville was home to one of the world’s largest mining booms and because it’s situated among some of the country’s highest mountains, mountain passes are plentiful.

-Mountain passes—trade routes during the mining era—offer endless opportunities for off-road fun.
+- Mountain passes—trade routes during the mining era—offer endless opportunities for off-road fun.